daadhaymour/daadhaymour/README.md

 ୨ৎ My interests in tech at the moment range from App/web development, AI/ML, and Cybersecurity

-୨ৎ Always seeking knowledge from every aspect of the tech industry.

 <!--
 **daadhaymour/daadhaymour** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.